TechyTommy3/nwws-python-client/README.md

 The `pan_run` variable is also optional and specifies the path to a script or program that you'd like to run on product arrival.
 The client automatically passes the full path to the product to the supplied script or program.
 If `archivedir` is not specified, the product is temporarily saved to your `/tmp/` directory and then removed after the program or script is run.

 The `pan_run_log` variable is an optional variable to specify the log file where messages are run when the `pan_run` program script is run.
-Otherwise, the messages will be send to /dev/null.
+Otherwise, the messages will be send to NUL.

 The `retry` variable specifies whether you would like to retry the connection upon disconnection from the server.
 You'll likely want to set this to `true`.